 As stated in the Illinois State University Code of Student Conduct: "Illinois State University recognizes that it must create an environment where each student will be free to pursue her or his academic interests without interference from others.
 Their violation will result in disciplinary action."
 All violations of student misconduct will be addressed through appropriate college and university channels to include Community Rights and Responsibilities.
-Please refer to The Illinois State Code of Student Conduct for information including but not limited to academic dishonesty: Health Insurance Portability and Accountability Act of 1996 (HIPPA) Family Educational Rights and Privacy Act (FERPA)American Nurses Association Code of Ethics
+Please refer to <a href="https://doi.org/10.1001/jhi.

+Family Educational Rights and Privacy Act (FERPA)American Nurses Association Code of Ethics consequences may be outlined in the course syllabus.